Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 Playing a crucial role in the Swiss Reformation, Huldrych Zwingli preached at Grossmünster starting in 1519, with his reforms leading to significant changes in church governance in Zürich Switzerland and beyond.

-The church is a prime example of Romanesque architecture, featuring twin towers adorned with modern stained glass windows which now serve as a distinctive part of Zürich's skyline.
-Inside you’ll find important historical elements, including the original seated figure of Charlemagne from the south tower in the 12th-century crypt and biblical texts which were examined as sources of truth during reformer disputes against the reigning church authority.
+Inside, find important historical elements like the original seated figure of Charlemagne from the south tower in the 12th-century crypt plus biblical texts examined as sources of truth during reformer disputes against the reigning church authority.

 Pro Tip: